-Symbol Number of Calibrated RC Oscillator Cycles (1) Typ Programming Time EEPROM write (from CPU) 8448 8.5 ms
+Symbol Number of Calibrated RC Oscillator Cycles (1) Typ Programming Time EEPROM Write (from CPU) 8448 8.4 ms

 Note: 1.
-Uses 1 MHz clock, independent of CKSEL Fuse setting.
+Uses 1 MHz clock, independent of CKSEL Fuse settings.

 The following code examples show one assembly and one C function for writing to the EEPROM.
-The examples assume that interrupts are controlled (for example by disabling interrupts globally) so that no interrupts will occur during execution of these functions.
+The examples assume that interrupts are controlled (e.g., by disabling interrupts globally) so that no interrupts will occur during execution of these functions.
 The examples also assume that no Flash Boot Loader is present in the software.
 If such code is present, the EEPROM write function must also wait for any ongoing SPM command to finish.

+'''

-''' Assembly Code Example
+Assembly Code Example

 EEPROM_write:

 ; Wait for completion of previous write

-sbic EECR, EEWE
+sbic EECR,EEWE

 rjmp EEPROM_write

 ; Set up address (r18:r17) in address register

 out EEARH, r18

 out EEARL, r17

-; Write data (r16) to data register
+; Write data (r16) to Data Register

 out EEDR,r16

 ; Write logical one to EEMWE

-sbi EECR, EEMWE
+sbi EECR,EEMWE

 ; Start eeprom write by setting EEWE

-sbi EECR, EEWE
+sbi EECR,EEWE

 ret

-'''

-'''
+C Code Example

 void EEPROM_write(unsigned int uiAddress, unsigned char ucData)

-{

 / Wait for completion of previous write /

 while(EECR & (1<<EEWE))

-;

-/ Set up address and data registers /
+/ Set up Address and Data Registers /

 EEAR = uiAddress;

 EEDR = ucData;

 / Write logical one to EEMWE /

-EECR |= (1<<EEWE);
+EECR |= (1<<EEMWE);

 / Start eeprom write by setting EEWE /

-EECR |= (1<<EEWE);

-}
+EECR = (1 < EEWE);

 '''